 Think of the camaraderie you’re missing, the brotherhood, the chatters, the grumblers, the nutters… No, the pub’s the place to be.
 But not just any pub.
 That you must choose carefully.
 Here are some pointers, followed by a list of our favourites.

 If you can get all five, you’re golden.
-If not, fuck it, you’ll just have to make do.
+If not, fuck it, you’ll just have to make do with silver.